Graham Young took the idea of the "mad scientist" to a whole new level.

 Once released, what else would Young do but work at a laboratory that manufactured infrared lenses for military equipment made from thallium?

 He went to work at John Hadland Laboratories, where his employers were aware of his psychiatric stay but didn’t know the reason behind it or his criminal history for that matter.
 As such, when Young offered to make coffee and tea for his coworkers, they merely viewed it as a kind gesture.

 Soon, sickness swept through the lab.
 Young’s colleagues chalked it up to a bug going around, as without the knowledge of his disturbing history, they had no reason to suspect that their kind coworker who always offered them beverages was actually poisoning them.

 It was only when someone died, Bob Egle, that suspicion began to arise yet again.
 Egle had gotten better when he was home, only to get sick again when he returned to work.
 He then became completely debilitated before dying on July 7, 1971.

 A second death, that of 60-year-old Fred Biggs, occurred soon after.
 By this point, nearly 70 employees had experienced similar symptoms of the two men who died.
 Suspicions began to arise yet again.

 Ultimately, it was Graham Young’s own zealousness that did him in.
 Young asked the staff doctor why thallium poisoning wasn’t being considered a cause since it was used on site.
 Surprised and concerned by Young’s in-depth knowledge of toxicology, the doctor reported the exchange to the management who then alerted the police.

 Young was sentenced to life in prison in June 1972.
-In 1990, he was found dead in his cell.
-His official cause of death was a heart attack.
+In 1990, he was found dead in his cell, with the official cause of death recorded as a heart attack.
 But speculation remains that, tired of life in prison, he conducted one final scientific experiment on himself.